yodarango/CDN/README.md

 - **OR** run ./deploy.sh to execute the entire process
 - **THIS IS NOT A SERVER OR APP** It is only a minifying, bundling, and asset-builder for the files to be served
 - ~~The ionic icons are located in their own directory `iconic`.
 Bundle it and copy the `dist` folder in the `/dist/ionic` dire in this project.~~
-- I have removed the icons.
+- I have removed the ioninc icons.
 Icons are now served from each app root's public directory.
 The compiled dist comes from the iconic repo.
+- The app.go is a small server in charge of serving public files to the client

 ### About main.go